 If a minor or a person with a legally appointed guardian is permitted by law to receive services without the parent's or guardian's consent, the minor or person with a guardian may release information without additional consent.

-If release of information described in subparagraph (B) is compelled by statutory or court mandate--
+c.
+Release of Information: If release of information described in subparagraph (B) is compelled by statutory or court mandate:

-- subrecipeints shall make reasonable attempts to provide notice to victims affected by the disclosure of information; and
+- subrecipients shall make reasonable attempts to provide notice to victims affected by the disclosure of information; and

-- subrecipients shall take steps necessary to protect the privacy and safety of the persons affected by the release of the information.
+- subrecipients shall take steps necessary to protect the privacy and safety of the persons affected by using an approved release of information.

-- An adult, youth, or child victims of crime be required to provide a consent to release his or her personally identifying information as a condition of eligibility for the services provided by the grantee or subrecipient
+· An adult, youth, or child victim of crime be required to provide a consent to release his or her personally identifying information as a condition of eligibility for the services provided by the grantee or subrecipient

 Nothing in this section prohibits a subrecipient from reporting suspected abuse or neglect, as those terms are defined and specifically mandated by Tennessee Code Annotated (TCA), 37-1-403; 37-1-605 and 71-6-103.
 See Grant Certifications